 It can be easy to want to shut off all other parts of your life and just focus on study, so it’s important to chat to a close friend or trusted teacher if you need advice or help keeping on top of everything so you don’t isolate yourself from others.

 For me, I try to plan activities outside of my study times to break up routine, like catching up with friends and making sure I have time for myself to do something that I enjoy, like reading a good book.

 Applying to uni

 For me and some of my friends, applying to uni seemed like one of the scariest parts of Year 12 – but it isn’t as scary as you might think.
-Whether you’re applying through TISC, are unsure about how to choose your preferences, or aren’t completing ATAR, there is more than one way to apply for your dream course.
+Whether you’re applying through the Year 12 Early Offer Program, TISC, or aren't completing ATAR, there's more than one way to apply for your dream course.

 If you didn’t study ATAR or you didn’t get the score you are hoping for, that’s okay!
 There are still other ways to get into university.

 If you find that you’re unsure about your course once you start studying at uni, there is flexibility to change – it’s as simple as chatting with a Student Advisor.